jchatel/quickmail-next-docs/faqs/faq-what-can-i-do-with-quickmails-linkedin-automation.md

 ![screenshot](../images/006_file-XcNGStlSgC.png)

-## Send LinkedIn voice message
+## Send LinkedIn Voice Messages

-Helps you stand out and get more replies because because it feels more personal, grabs attention faster, and builds trust more easily than a text message.
+Allows you to send voice messages to leads.
+Voice messages can help you stand out, grab attention faster, and build trust more effectively than text messages.

 ![screenshot](../images/007_file-R7F71QrhLJ.png)

-## Import Leads Who Viewed Your Profile to a Campaign
+## Import Leads Who Viewed Your Profile

-You can automatically import leads who viewed your profile to QuickMail.
+Automatically imports leads who viewed your LinkedIn profile into QuickMail.

-To enabled this option, go to Channels → LinkedIn → Click on the LinkedIn account → Receiving tab → Check the box 'Create leads from profile viewers' → Choose campaign where you'd like to add the leads (Optional)
+To enable this, go to **Channels** → **LinkedIn** → click on the LinkedIn account → **Receiving** tab → check **Create leads from profile viewers** → optionally select a campaign to add the leads to.

 ![screenshot](../images/008_file-opNbf6bGa4.png)

-## Import Leads From LinkedIn Post
+## Import Leads from a LinkedIn Post

-**Tip:** You can also import leads from a different person's LinkedIn post
+Allows you to import leads who engaged with a LinkedIn post directly into QuickMail.

-Users can now import leads from LinkedIn posts.
-This makes it easier to capture engaged prospects directly and streamline your outreach efforts.
+**Tip:** You can also import leads from another person's LinkedIn post.

-To use this feature, go to List  → Import from LinkedIn post  → Copy the LinkedIn post link and paste it into QuickMail →  Continue with the onscreen prompts.
+To use this feature, go to **List** → **Import from LinkedIn Post** → paste the LinkedIn post link → continue with the on-screen prompts.

 ![screenshot](../images/009_file-u04xOzQS8u.png)